roseengineering/mutual/README.md

--output    : transmitter coax feedline impedance, default 50 ohms -feed      : ATU to phasor feedline impedance, default 50 ohms -z         : set driving impedance of the array instead of simulating -k2bt      : solve phase budget using K2BT method -divider1  : solve phase budget using ohms law method, shift reference by given phase -divider2  : solve phase budget using tee network method, shift reference by given phase
+-output    : transmitter coax feedline impedance, default 50 ohms -feed      : ATU to phasor feedline impedance, default 50 ohms -z         : set driving impedance of the array instead of simulating -direct    : use a direct connection to the common point for the line delivering the most power -k2bt      : solve phase budget using K2BT method -divider1  : solve phase budget using ohms law method, shift reference by given phase -divider2  : solve phase budget using tee network method, shift reference by given phase